-The one thing successful bloggers use is a blog content planner.
+The one thing successful bloggers use is a blog content plan.
 It helps them know what to write about and when to publish it on their blog.

 You blog to share your thoughts and ideas with others.
-And, chances are that you also want to make money doing it.
+And, there is a good chance you also want to make money doing it.

 But you need to know what to write.
-That means planning your content so you can create what it is your readers want.
+That means creating a blog content plan so you can write about what your readers want.
 It is also essential for several other reasons as well.

-When you have a blogging content calendar, you have focus every time you sit at your desk to write.
+When you have a written blog content plan, you have focus every time you sit at your desk to write.